For we are what he has made us, created in Christ Jesus for good works, which God prepared beforehand to be our way of life.

 MMM volunteers must be over 21 years of age by the starting date of the trip.
 They travel to Africa for a three-week

 period on one of two teams.
 These teams go between mid-September and the end of October.
 All volunteers are

 responsible for financing their own trips.
 The cost for an average MMM volunteer is between $3,000 and $4,000, including

 airfare, room and board, immunizations, and various expenditures.
 Those interested in volunteering submit an application

-between mid-February and end of March (if open, available at the link above).
+between mid-February and end of March.
 The MMM volunteer committee reviews the application and conducts interviews of applicants.
 Due to limitations, only 20 volunteers per team are accepted.
-Each volunteer is required to attend a one-day training session tentatively scheduled on either June 27, 2020 in Estes Park, CO or on July 25, 2020 in Marion, IL.
+Each volunteer is required to attend a one-day training session tentatively scheduled in either June in Estes Park, CO or in July in Marion, IL.

 The experiences that volunteers take part in are life changing.
 The joy and smiles you see from the people of Africa